 Discussion

-Our findings suggest that large-scale, health related publicly funded biobanks we spoke to see relatively few applications that potentially contentious. egulations and governance structures interviewees to handle .
-However, some interviewees remain concerned that , lead to societal harms, not only to biobank participants and/or specific communities, but also to the biobank itself in terms of reputational damage.
-There is a need to understand how to proceed responsibly when faced with difficult decisions about the potential societal impacts of research.
+Our findings suggest that the representatives from large-scale, health related, publicly funded biobanks we spoke to see relatively few applications that they deem potentially contentious.
+Regulations and governance structures helped interviewees to handle any that were.
+However, some interviewees remained concerned that despite these, certain decisions remained difficult.
+For example, those that had a potential to lead to societal harms, not only to biobank participants and/or specific communities, but also to the biobank itself in terms of reputational damage.
+There is a need to understand how to proceed responsibly when faced with difficult decisions about these potential societal impacts of research.

 Not all the thinking related to the potential societal implications of research can be done at such an early stage of the research process.
 Indeed, concerns have been raised elsewhere that those with a gatekeeping function so early in the research process struggle to enact responsible innovation practices as they relate to societal impacts.
 For example, Samuel and colleagues (2021) have shown that within the Higher Education Institution (HEI) research ethics ecosystem for population health artificial intelligence (AI) research, there is a separation between the ethical practice of research, and research use (societal impact), and that the purview of HEI research ethics committees focuses on issues of research ethics, leaving little space and less oversight for considerations related to the ethical use of research.
 Here, research ethics is seen as synonymous with data governance, and considered procedural; societal ethical issues were seen as less tangible, including notions of societal harms that could come from the misuse of AI algorithms in practice.
 These authors argue that to address this, we must view responsibility as an aspect of a research ecosystem, rather than giving all responsibilities to research ethics committees and researchers (13, 14).
 In this ecosystem, all actors - whether biobanks or researchers (or funding bodies, research institutions, publishing houses, professional bodies etc) – should have a shared understanding of what responsible innovation looks like, and work to a shared goal.
 In this case, the authors viewed this shared goal as relating to the on-going scrutiny of research and its applications to ensure the mitigation of societal harms.
 These authors have therefore called for ex-post review of population health-related AI research to synergise thinking around the ethics of research and its impact (15).